cleanlab/token-label-error-benchmarks/README.md

 #### Experiments
 ---

-`token-classification-benchmark.ipynb`: We experiment 11 different methods of aggregating the label quality scores for each token and obtain sentence label quality score, and evaluate the precision-recall curve and related metrics for each method.
+`token-classification-benchmark.ipynb`: We implement 11 different methods of aggregating the label quality scores for each token to obtain an overall score per sentence, and evaluate the precision-recall curve and related label-error detection metrics for each method.
 We consider the named entity recognition dataset CoNLL-2003, and use CoNLL++ as the ground truth.

 `token-level.ipynb`: We examine the token-level label errors for the same dataset (rather than sentence-level).
 We examine the distribution of the label errors by class, and experiment different label quality scoring methods on the token-level.